Prgynn/biopesticide-discovery-engine/README.md

 # Biopesticide Discovery Engine

-An AI-powered system that automatically discovers natural biopesticide compounds for Indian crop pests using scientific literature mining and NLP analysis.
+Evidence-driven biopesticide discovery platform for Indian crop pests using scientific literature mining and NLP analysis.

 ## What This Does